stdombek/docs/content/en/docs/ERM/Agreements/_index.md

 *   **Agreements: Search & view platforms.** This permission allows the user to search and view platforms in the internal KB.
 This includes the permission to see and access the Agreement app in the FOLIO interface.
 *   **Agreements: Edit platforms.** This permission allows the user to edit platform properties.
 It also grants all permissions included in "Agreements: Search & view e-resources."

-If you want to eUsage data in an agreement record, you also need to have the following eUsage permission:
+If you want eUsage data in an agreement record, you also need to have the following eUsage permission: